remix-run/react-router/docs/guides/ssr.md

 Setting all of this up well can be pretty involved but is worth the performance and UX characteristics you can only get when server rendering.

-If you want to server render your React Router app, we highly recommend you use [Remix](https://remix.run).
+If you want to server render your React Router app, we highly recommend you use [Remix][remix].
 This is another project of ours that's built on top of React Router and handles all of the things mentioned above and more.
 Give it a shot!

 If you want to tackle it on your own, you'll need to use `<StaticRouterProvider>` or `<StaticRouter>` on the server, depending on your choice of [router][picking-a-router].